nyukhalov/CarND-Advanced-Lane-Lines/writeup.md

 ### Distortion correction

-The `undistort` function takes in an image and uses the `cv2.undistort()` function to remove distortion from the image using the camera matrix and distorion coefficiens calculated in the previous step.
+The `undistort` function takes in an image and uses the `cv2.undistort()` function to remove distortion from the image using the camera matrix and distorion coefficients calculated in the previous step.

 ```python
 def undistort(img):